 If a contract provides a right of rescission, then in order to cancel such a contract, you must give written notice of cancellation within the time provided by the contract or by law, and it must be in the form required.
 A lawyer will be able to tell you if a particular contract comes with such a right to cancel and, if so, how to cancel.
 Be very careful to follow the specific instructions on how to cancel such contracts or your attempt to cancel could be considered invalid.

 The breaking or “breach” of a contract can result in one party’s being sued by the other to enforce the contract.
 You may elect to compel the other party to fill the promise called for by the contract, or to pay money instead of providing the goods or service.
 If you want to enforce a written contract, you usually are required by law to file the lawsuit within a maximum period set by statute usually referred to as the “statute of limitations.”
-Chapter 95, Florida Statutes, provides the statute of limitations period for all possible causes of actions under Florida law (usually five years from the date a written contract was breached, four years for claims involving improvement of real property, and four years if it is an oral contract.
+Chapter 95, Florida Statutes, provides the statute of limitations period for all possible causes of actions under Florida law (usually five years from the date a written contract was breached, four years for claims involving improvement of real property, and four years if it is an oral contract).
 However, the deadline for filing a lawsuit to enforce a contract may be as little as one year after the agreement was breached.

 If you do not sue before the deadline, you will not be permitted to sue later.
 A lawyer can help you determine what that deadline is for enforcing the contract by filing a lawsuit.
 In addition, the time frame for filing suit can be extended based upon certain actions of the parties during the contract, such as continued payment.